visrealm/pico9918/README.md

 <p align="left"><a href="pcb/v0.3/pico9918_v0_3_pcb.png"><img src="pcb/v0.3/pico9918_v0_3_pcb.png" alt="PICO9918 v0.3" width="720px"></a></p>

+### PCB v0.3 Notes

+There are a number of 0Ohm resistors (jumpers).
+You may need to omit the RST resistor.
+On some machines, the extra time is required to bootstrap the Pico.
+This will be changed to a soft reset on v0.4.

 ### Raspberry Pi Pico Module

 Note: Due to GROMCLK and CPUCLK using GPIO23 and GPIO29, a genuine Raspberry Pi Pico can't be used. v0.3 of the PCB is designed for the DWEII?
 RP2040 USB-C module which exposes these additional GPIOs.
 A future pico9918 revision will do without an external RP2040 board and use the RP2040 directly.